Best Cheap Health Insurance in Montana (2025)

 Consider a Silver plan if you have average health needs.
 These plans balance affordable rates with middle-of-the-road costs when you get medical care.

-Silver plans are also a good choice for people who earn a low income.
+Silver plans are also a good choice for individuals who earn a low income.
 That's because Silver plans are eligible for extra savings, called cost-sharing reductions, that significantly reduce what you pay when you get medical care.

 Bronze plans: Best if you're healthy and have savings